 6.1.4.2 Solution details

-The Sensing service consumer acts as external Application Function (AF) to interact with the network.
+The Sensing service consumer acts as Application Function (AF) to interact with the network.
+Based on the operator deployment, the Sensing service consumer can be considered as either internal AF (i.e. within operator trusted domain) or external AF (i.e. outside operator trusted domain).

 If the Sensing service consumer acting as external AF then it only interacts with network via NEF.
 In this case the security mechanisms in clauses 12 of [5] are reused to provide mutual authentication, authorisation, integrity protection, confidentiality protection and replay protection between Sensing service consumer and the NEF.

-Editor’s Note: the architecture needs to inline to SA2
+For the Sensing service consumer acting as internal AF, it can directly access to network functions (i.e. Sensing Function (SF)).
+In this case the security mechanisms in clauses 13.1.0, 13.3.2.1 and 13.4 of [5] are reused to provide mutual authentication, mutual authorisation, integrity protection, confidentiality protection and replay protection between Sensing service consumer and the SF.

 6.1.4.3 Evaluation

-TBD.
+This solution addresses the security requirements of Key Issue#1, by reusing existing security mechanisms between AF and the network.

+Editor’s Note: The scope of the authorisation token is FFS.

 * * * End of Changes * * * *